bunto/bunto/site/_docs/structure.md

 is all done through editing text files, and the static web site is the final product.

-A basic Jekyll site usually looks something like this:
+A basic Bunto site usually looks something like this:

 {% highlight bash %}
 .